treehouses/treehouses.github.io/pages/vi/orientation.md

 * [x] no merge conflicts
 * [x] commits are associated with GitHub account

 When you comment / review an issue or pull request, message those involved on the [Gitter chat](https://gitter.im/treehouses/Lobby) with a link to the issue / pull request.
-Also, if you find any issue that must be addressed with a pull request, do not forget to use the `Request changes` option when creating your review.
+Also, if you find any issue that must be addressed with another commit, do not forget to use the `Request changes` option when creating your review.

 ### Merging a Pull Request